zhangzhics/CITS5503_Sem2/README.md

 ## Contents and Assessments

-The course consists of 12 weeks of lectures and 10 weeks of practical lab classes (2 points each).
-Assessment is through a midsem exam and a final exam.
+The course consists of 12 weeks of lectures and 9 weeks of practical lab classes.
+Assessments are listed below.

 - 20% Labs
 - 30% MidSem Exam